Jewish Monuments in Athens Greece

 Giousouroum Family – Kathimerini

-Bohor Giousouroum, a tailor in trade, moved with his family from Kyhtnos island to Athens in 1863.
+Bohor Giousouroum, a tailor in trade, moved with his family from Kythnos island to Athens in 1863.
 Soon after, he opened an attire shop in Ermou and Karaiskaki Street.
-He would remake used clothes or antiques and sell them at Avissinias Square (Monastiraki Flea Market) and that way he made himself famous in the specific trade.

-As a result, the whole area was named after him, a name that still exists even today.
-A walk around the Giousouroum market is much worth it as all kinds of antiques and second-hand items (some in total disrepair) are sold together.
+A walk around the Giousouroum market is well worth it as all kinds of antiques and second-hand items (some in total disrepair) are sold together.

 Flea Market